 Our lasers are recommended by the World Association for photobiomoduLation Therapy (WALT) for therapeutic use.

-They are HyperPulsed™ meaning that the energy is delivered in impulses with a higher output power.
+They are HyperPulsed, the energy is delivered in impulses with a higher output power.

 This ensures a deeper penetration and a more effective therapy without burn risk.

 PowerLaser Pro1500 (1,500 mW - 808 nm) totally wireless and mobile, equipped with 3 laser diodes, it ensures greater freedom for both the practitioner and the patient when selecting the position and the treatment location.
 Single hand use.
 Lithium Ion batteries.
 3-year warranty.